jwschroeder3/enricherator/README.md

 # this script will perform 5 independent fits of the enricherator model
 # to the input data.
 It can transiently require a lot of storage space (100s of GB)
+# after the fits have all converged this script will choose which fit
+# acheived the highest ELBO and will remove files associated with the other 4 fits.
 apptainer exec -B $(pwd) /path/to/enricherator.sif \
     Rscript $SRCDIR/R/enricherator_fit.R \
     --info stan_sample_info.txt \